manissen/predicting-recipe-health/README.md

 **P-value: 0.099**

-We asked: Do unhealthy recipes get higher ratings than healthy ones?
 A p-value of 0.099 means there's a 9.9% chance of seeing a difference as extreme (or more extreme) than our observed one just by random chance, assuming the null hypothesis is true.
 Since this is greater than 0.05, we fail to reject the null hypothesis.

 **Interpretation:**

 There is no statistically significant evidence that unhealthy recipes are rated higher than healthy ones.
-The data leans in that direction (since the difference is negative), but the evidence isn’t strong enough to say it’s a real effect.
+That said, the data leans in that direction (since the difference is negative), but the evidence isn’t strong enough to say it’s a real effect.

 ## Framing a Prediction Problem
-In this project, we aim to build a multiclass classification model to predict the healthiness level of a recipe based on its metadata and nutritional information.
-Specifically, the model classifies each recipe into one of three categories: "healthy", "medium healthy", or "unhealthy".
+In this project, we aim to build a multiclass classification model to predict the healthiness rating of a recipe based on its data and nutritional information.
+Specifically, we want our model to classify each recipe into one of three categories: "healthy", "medium healthy", or "unhealthy" as found in the 'health_rating' column which is based on each recipe's tags.

 **Target Variable: health_rating**
 This is a categorical variable with three classes: healthy, medium healthy, and unhealthy.
-It was derived based on the presence of health-related tags associated with each recipe.
-Tags were scored using a custom weighting system, and thresholds were set to assign one of the three labels.
+It is  based on the presence of health-related tags associated with each recipe.
+Tags were scored using a custom weighting system, and thresholds were set to assign each recipe one of the three labels.

 **Why this variable:**
 Understanding and predicting the healthiness of a recipe is valuable for users aiming to make informed dietary choices.
-It also allows us to explore how recipe metadata and nutrition correlate with perceived healthiness.
+It also allows us to explore how recipe data and nutrition correlate with perceived healthiness.

 **Evaluation Metric**

-We evaluate our model using the F1-score (macro average).
+We will evaluate our model using the F1-score (macro average).
+This measure averages the F1-scores for each class equally, which is important because we do not have equal numbers of 'unhealthy', 'medium healthy', and 'healthy' recipes.

 **Why not accuracy:**

-Since the class distribution is imbalanced (e.g., more recipes labeled "healthy"), accuracy could be misleading — a model that always predicts the majority class would appear to perform well.
+Since the class distribution is imbalanced (e.g., more recipes labeled "healthy"), accuracy could be misleading.
+This is because a model that always predicts the majority class would appear to perform well.

-**Why F1-score:**

-The F1-score balances precision and recall, giving a more informative measure of performance on each class, especially for underrepresented ones like unhealthy or medium healthy.
-The macro-averaged F1 ensures each class is treated equally, regardless of how many examples it contains.
+**Variables at the time of prediction**
+At the time of prediction, we would have access to variables such as 'name', 'id', 'minutes', 'n_steps', 'description', 'tags', and 'nutrition' since these are known when each recipe is created.
+We would not neccesarily have access to feedback data such as 'rating', 'review', 'user_id', 'recipe_id', and 'date' which is constanly being added by new users who make the recipes.

 ## Baseline Model
 We trained a baseline classification model to predict a recipe's health rating using only its nutritional information.
 The model uses a Random Forest Classifier, chosen because of its ability to handle nonlinear relationships and unscaled features.

-We have 7 quantitative features:
+We have 7 quantitative nutritional features:
 - calories
 - total_fat_PDV
 - sugar_PDV